 So, how do we give our little reptilian friends the gift of indoor sunlight without baking them alive?
 With a UVB light source.

 UVB and UVA radiation are the parts of the sun’s rays that your bearded dragon needs.
-Specifically, UVB allows your beardie to convert vitamin D to useable calcium.
-By useable, we mean that it can be shuttled to their bones where it helps keep them strong and healthy.
+Specifically, UVB allows your beardie to convert vitamin D to usable calcium.
+By useable, we mean that it can be shuttled to their bones, where it helps keep them strong and healthy.

 Want to know everything a responsible beardie owner should about MBD?
 Check out our full article here!

 You can get the proper amount of UVB with a dedicated UVB bulb or by using a combination basking/UVB bulb (mercury vapor).
 Lighting, on the whole, is a tricky thing to get right at first.
 We’ve spelled everything out as simply as possible in our complete guide to bearded dragon lighting here (article coming soon!)